Page Contents

 Budget: HI Rampart Creek – Hostel

-HI Rampart Creek Hostel, located 56 miles north of Lake Louise in a wilderness setting, offers a rustic experience with no electricity, emphasizing a back-to-basics approach.
+HI Rampart Creek Hostel, nestled 56 miles north of Lake Louise in a wilderness setting, offers a truly rustic experience that takes you back to basics – no electricity, just pure nature.

-The hostel features dormitory rooms with wooden furnishings and natural daylight, shared bathroom facilities, and linen.
-You can use snowshoes, relax in the shared lounge or by the outdoor fire pit, and explore ice climbing opportunities.
+The hostel has dormitory rooms with cosy wooden furnishings, plenty of natural light, and shared bathroom facilities.
+They’ve got you covered with linen, and you can enjoy snowshoeing, relaxing in the shared lounge, or unwinding by the outdoor fire pit.

-This wilderness hostel, a 2-hour drive from Jasper and 91 miles from Banff, focuses on experiencing the Rockies authentically, without showers or flush toilets.
+Located about a 2-hour drive from Jasper and 91 miles from Banff, this wilderness hostel is all about experiencing the Rockies in their most authentic form.

 Icefield Parkway and Waterfalls

-The waterfalls fall between Jasper and the Icefield Parkway and are amazing for a stop.
-Please note, in extreme conditions they may be closed.
+The waterfalls fall between Jasper and the Icefield Parkway and are amazing for a stop on the Edmonton to Calgary scenic drive.
+Please note, in extreme conditions, they may be closed.

 You come across Athabasca Falls first, around 20 miles from Jasper, it’s not known for it’s height, but its view and backdrop, especially on a clear day.